 Fig. 2.
-The inflation rates in the world in developed, medium-developed and underdeveloped countries, deflator of GDP (% a year)
+The inflation rates in the world, in the high income economies, and in low and middle income economies, deflator of GDP (% a year)

-Source: World Bank 2014: NY.GDP.DEFL.KD.ZG.
+Source: World Bank 2017: NY.GDP.DEFL.KD.ZG.

 Against this background, Japan was a strange and difficult to explain exception (see Fig. 3) as after the crisis of the 1990s (caused by the burst of the housing bubble) it began to suffer from deflation.
 The year of 1994 turned critical in this regard.